 Which type of electrostatic sprayer is best for your facility’s needs?

 The best type of electrostatic sprayer for your facility will depend on a number of factors, such as the size of your facility, the type of surfaces you need to clean and disinfect, and your budget.
-If you are considering purchasing an electrostatic sprayer, be sure to consult with a reputable dealer or manufacturer to find the best option for your needs.
+If you are considering purchasing an air sanitizer fogger or an electrostatic sprayer, be sure to consult with a reputable dealer or manufacturer to find the best option for your needs.

 Types of electrostatic sprayer